Oserudseb99/special-octo-train/README.md

 When implementing new tools, it’s best to give users the opportunity for hands-on training and simple, easy-to-understand documentation.
 No matter how great a system you’re implementing, it won’t make sense without support.

+GitHub Enterprise emerged as the best way to review source code and improve product quality while maintaining security and simple account management.
+Engineers were more than willing to support Junko in introducing GitHub Enterprise to the organization, making the migration a no-brainer.
+Everyone knew that GitHub Enterprise would improve CyberAgent’s development environment.
+Junko launched and led CyberAgent’s migration to GitHub Enterprise, eventually gathering more than 700 projects under one simple directory hierarchy.

+And it didn’t end with code—designers at CyberAgent have embraced GitHub Enterprise for sharing and collaborating on their many design assets as well.
+Using GitHub’s image diffing features, designers can compare two versions of the same image side-by-side, making quick work of comparisons between very detailed images.

+When implementing new tools, it’s best to give users the opportunity for hands-on training and simple, easy-to-understand documentation.
+No matter how great a system you’re implementing, it won’t make sense without support.